 Another drive north through the beautiful Latvian and Estonian countryside is the final stop, Tallinn.
 Tallinn has one of the best-preserved medieval Old Towns in the world, and you can spend hours wandering, eating and drinking your way through this part of town.
 Interesting places to visit in Tallinn include Kadriorg Palace, which was built for Catherine I of Russia by Peter the Great and is now an art museum with beautiful gardens, and Tallinn Television Tower for its breathtaking views over the Tallinn region.

 Driving down the Danube

-Vienna, Austria – Bratislava, Slovenia – Gyor, Hungary – Budapest, Hungary
+Vienna, Austria – Bratislava, Slovakia – Gyor, Hungary – Budapest, Hungary

 The capital-laden Danube is synonymous with river cruising, but what some people don’t know is that it also makes for an awesome drive, with plenty of major destinations to stop off at on the way.
 Start in Vienna and, alongside in indulging in copious amount of Wiener schnitzel and Sachertorte, explore the incredible ground of Schonbrunn Palace, and feel the thrill of exciting fairground rides at Wurstelprater, the world’s oldest amusement park.